abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - To filter certain depths :		-1..99[-1..99], e.g.
-	l /usr -5  : search only up to 5th depths counted from /usr dir. l -5-7  : search only within the 5th to 7th depths counted from current dir. l -7.  : search for exactly the 7th depths counted from current dir. l -5-  : search for in the 5th depths and deeper counted from current dir.
+	l /usr -5  : search only up to 5th depths counted from /usr dir. l -5-7  : search only within the 5th to 7th depths counted from current dir. l -7.  : search in the exact 7th depths counted from current dir. l -5-  : search in the 5th depths and deeper to the last, counted from current dir.
 </pre>
-	Prefixing a relative path put in with ./ characters will search for it at current dir., i.e. as if the CLI put in is concatenated directly to current dir.
-Defaults to have recursive in between.
-E.g. if current working dir. is /usr,
-	l lib
-	should mean, in way of shell global star, search for:
-	/usr/lib
-	/usr/\*/lib
-	/usr/\*/\*/lib
-	or same as shell globstar:
-	/usr/\*\*/lib
-So prefixing the relative path with ./ ie. l ./lib ensures to only search as the first
-Most of 'find' 'test' options may also be passed here, below is its manual excerpt for options
+Most of #### find 'test' options may also be passed here, below is its manual excerpt

 Simply type l
 $ l
 list every file, directory, and other kind of filesystem under current directory entirely
 $ l /